Updated: October 29, 2022

 - For exchange in Semester 2 of each academic year (January – May)

 - Range of exchange period at partner university: typically five months between January and August (each university has its own semester schedule)

-STEP 1: Application Submission to IRO ITB (by the deadline as stated above)
+STEP 1: Application Submission to IRO ITB, via Faculty / School (by the deadline as stated above)

-- For OSE-Reg, IRO ITB will contact students to confirm their participation, including the selected university, before being nominated to the prospective host university.
+- For SEA-Reg, IRO ITB will contact students to confirm their participation, including the selected university, before being nominated to the prospective host university.

-- For OSE-GE3, IRO ITB will provide guidelines to students on how to apply through the GE3 Application Portal.
+- For SEA-GE3, IRO ITB will provide guidelines to students on how to apply through the GE3 Application Portal.